esphome/esphome-docs/components/canbus/index.rst

     It is important to know that "standard" and "extended" addresses denote different addresses.
 For example, Standard ``0x123`` and Extended ``0x123`` are, in fact, different addresses.

-Decimal or hexadecimal notation maybe used for IDs:
+Decimal or hexadecimal notation may be used for IDs:

 - Standard IDs use ``0x000`` to ``0x7ff`` (hexadecimal) or ``0`` to ``2047`` (decimal)
 - Extended IDs use ``0x00000000`` to ``0x1fffffff`` (hexadecimal) or ``0`` to ``536870911`` (decimal)